 How to Type Umlauts on a Mac

-Typing umlauts on a Mac is far easier.
+Typing umlauts on a Mac is far more straightforward.
 Just hold down the Option key and press ‘u’.
 Then press whichever letter you want to add the umlaut to.
+This also works for the eszett (ß) by pressing ‘s’.

 Infrequent Typing in German